eodbrent/cryptoBooty/README.md

 # cryptoBooty
 A cryptocurrency Discord bot, expanded from Satoshi Bot

+Current supported exchanges: Binance, Bittrex, CoinExchange, CryptoBridge, Cryptopia, Kraken (not anymore, their API is terrible), Kucoin, Nanex, Poloniex, Stocks.Exchange (not anymore, their API is terrible...and stingy), TradeSatoshi and YoBit.

 Full README Coming soon

 Bot is now hosted.
 I'm using it to learn Python, and slowly expanding it.